peterjpitcher/eventplanner2.0/README.md

 # Event Planner 2.0

-A comprehensive event management system for organizing events, managing bookings, and sending automated notifications.
+A comprehensive event planning application built with Next.js 14, React, Tailwind CSS, and Supabase.

 ## Features

-- **Event Management**: Create, edit, and manage events with detailed information
+- **Event Management**: Create, update, and manage events with detailed information
+- **Customer Management**: Keep track of attendees and their details
-- **Booking System**: Track attendees and manage bookings
+- **Booking System**: Allow customers to book seats for events
-- **Customer Database**: Maintain customer information
-- **SMS Notifications**: Send automated confirmations and reminders via Twilio
+- **SMS Notifications**: Send text message confirmations and reminders to customers
-- **Template Management**: Customize notification templates
-- **Responsive Design**: Mobile-friendly interface for on-the-go management
+- **Dashboard**: View key metrics and upcoming events
+- **Reports**: Generate reports on events, bookings, and customers

+## SMS Notification System

+The application includes a fully integrated SMS notification system that:

+- Sends booking confirmations when a new booking is created
+- Displays the SMS status for each booking (sent, failed, pending)
+- Allows manual resending of SMS confirmations from the booking detail page
+- Includes an opt-out toggle in the booking form for customers who don't want notifications
+- Provides detailed analytics on SMS delivery status

 ## Getting Started